-According to Bret Hart in his autobiography, a lot of wrestlers were disgusted by what Vince had done in Montreal, but Rick Rude was one of the few who actually quit the WWF for good over it.
+According to Bret Hart in his autobiography, many wrestlers were disgusted by what Vince had done in Montreal, but Rick Rude was one of the few who actually quit the WWF for good over it.

-As Rick Rude didn’t have a guaranteed contract with the WWF at the time, there was nothing keeping him from leaving the company.
+As Rick Rude didn’t have a guaranteed contract with the WWF at the time, nothing was keeping him from leaving the company.
 The very next night after Survivor Series, Rude showed up to the TV taping as nothing had happened.
 This was just the start of a big middle finger salute about to be delivered straight to Vince, DX, and the WWF.

-Rude knew that the episode of Raw was going to air a week later, and that would be his final appearance for WWF.
+Rude knew that Raw’s episode was going to air a week later, and that would be his final appearance for WWF.

-A week later, on November 17th, 1997, on WCW Nitro, Rick Rude made his return to the company minus his beard while sporting his usual mustache, where he cut a scathing promo against WWF, Vince McMahon, Shawn Michaels, and the Montreal Screwjob in general.
+A week later, on November 17th, 1997, on WCW Nitro, Rick Rude made his return to the company minus his beard while sporting his usual mustache.
+He cut a scathing promo against WWF, Vince McMahon, Shawn Michaels, and the Montreal Screwjob in general.
 He talked about how the WWF was a sinking ship as fans watching across the United States were completely perplexed as he had been featured on a WWF pay-per-view just the night before.

 That confusion would only be stimulated further.
-One hour later, Rick Rude appeared on Monday Night Raw, the episode that was taped the week before on November 10th, sporting a beard.
+One hour later, Rick Rude appeared on Monday Night Raw, an episode taped the week before on November 10th, sporting a beard.
 One hour he was on WCW television with just a mustache and an hour later on WWF television with a beard.
 It was certainly something that had never happened before.